 You have decided to buy a house, but don't have enough money to make the purchase.
 Your situation isn't unique, few people have enough cash on hand to buy a home.
 However, banks and mortgage companies offer loans, called mortgages, which provide people with the difference between what they have saved and the price of the home they wish to purchase.

-While many people find the home they want and then look for a mortgage, it's a good idea to look at your mortgage options first.
+While many people find the home they want and then look for a mortgage, it's a good idea to prequalify for a home loan and understand your options first.
 It's important to know how much you'll be able to borrow before you find a house.

 Check your credit score